hasezoey/rss-reader/README.md

 # Rust RSS-Feed-Reader

+Note: this project is currently only aimed at *nix systems (specifically linux)

 ## Motivation

 I started creating this project because i couldnt find any rss reader that was capable of running as a service (on an 24/7 server) and be retrieved on an client, like transmission daemon & remote and i was an user of Lifera